angelicagardner/ensemble-cnn-deepfakes-detection/README.md

 The remaining files in this folder are used for the pre-processing phase during the experiment.

-- Folder: `./experiments/`

-The **experiments** folder contains three shell scripts (Bash) that you can run on Unix systems.
-For Windows, you need to look at the code and run each of those files sequentially with the arguments presented.

-`run.sh` runs the full experiment (i.e. pre-processing, training single models, evaluating single models, and lastly creating and evaluating ensemble), `train_all.sh` trains all single models, `test_all.sh` evaluates all single models, `ensembles.sh` creates and evaluates all ensembles.

-- Folder: `./models`
+- :file_folder `./models/`

 The **models** folder contains class code from other research projects to instantiate the single models used.
 You can read more about these projects below in section 4 about single models.
 The class codes are used to instantiate single models, then the pre-trained models are used, retrieved from each project's original authors.
 As some of these pre-trained models are of larger file sizes (too large to fit this repository), they need to be downloaded from links provided by the authors.
 See the text file `./models/pre-trained/readme.txt` for more information.

 After re-training the single models, they will be saved in the re-trained subfolder.
 The ensembles will use these re-trained models for ensembling.

+- :file_folder `./results/`

+The **results** folder contains the outputs from the experiment.
+All outputs from the Sacred experiment management is placed in `./results/experiments/` subfolder.

+For single models, subfolders `./results/model_metrics/` and `./results/models_predictions/` contain training and testing output data: single model evaluation metric values as well as video frame-level predictions respectively.

+After evaluating the ensemble performances, those evaluation metrics will be saved in the `./results/ensemble/` subfolder.

-- Folder: `./results`
+- :file_folder `./scripts/`

+The **scripts** folder contains three shell scripts (Bash) that you can run on Unix systems.
+For Windows, you need to look at the code and run each of those files sequentially with the arguments presented.

+`run.sh` runs the full experiment (i.e. pre-processing, training single models, evaluating single models, and lastly creating and evaluating ensemble), `train_all.sh` trains all single models, `test_all.sh` evaluates all single models, `ensembles.sh` creates and evaluates all ensembles.

 ## 2. Setup

-Run `pip3 install -r requirements.txt`
+Run `pip install -r requirements.txt`
+(Make sure pip represents python 3)

 ### Requirements